AbdelrahmanSaqr/Sequence-Trigger-pair/README.md

 The main goal of the project is to simplify database management and ensure data integrity.

+## Features
+- Automatic generation of sequence-trigger pairs.
+- Ensures each table has a unique primary key.
+- Simplifies database management and maintenance.
+- Enhances data integrity by managing primary key values effectively.

 ## Tools and Technologies:
 - PLSQL.
 - Sequences.